Could Royal Caribbean’s branded websites be sunk in Google? Is Cruise1st trying to game Google in the way they are linking their domains?

 Now this is a very grey area however I do not feel that this is NOT best practise and could be against the webmaster guidelines.
 What it does do is add a link of sorts back to their main money site; Cruise1st in the UK.

 I have updated this after a conversation with the genius who is Sven Latham; however my feelings haven’t changed re Cruise1st’s tactics but at least the post is now referenced.

 Sort of hiding image links in the source code.

-I will say that anything shown in green in the source code does not show up on a page; however I believe that Google may still use the links within the green note sections of a website.
+I will say that anything shown in green in the source code does not show up on a page; however, I believe that Google may still use the links within the green note sections of a website.
 Also if something is not helping a website or helping the person building the website then it should not be in the source code.

-I have absolutely no idea why Cruise1st has a link; yes a nofollow link; but still a link to some of it’s other branded websites such as one for Ski Holidays; one for Orlando etc. If these images and links were showing I would have no problem as Google have said it is OK to link to a handful of your own websites if relevant.
+I have absolutely no idea why Cruise1st has a link; yes a nofollow link; but still a link to some of it’s other branded websites such as one for Ski Holidays; one for Orlando etc. If these images and links were showing I would have no problem as Google has said it is OK to link to a handful of your own websites if relevant.
 These are relevant in some way as each is a niche within travel.
 BUT; why hide them?

 I started by saying “Could Royal Caribbean’s branded websites be sunk in Google?
 Is Cruise1st trying to game Google in the way they are linking their domains?”
 Now what I have listed is as I previously said, grey areas of SEO.
-However if you do notice a sinking in the search engine results pages; you can guess why.
+However, if you do notice a sinking in the search engine results pages; you can guess why.

-For your own website safety I do not recommend doing what they are doing.
+For your own website safety, I do not recommend doing what they are doing.